-This scholarship is for new applicants to Dwight School for students who seek to apply to join the International Baccalaureate Middle Years Programme (IBMYP) (UK Year 7 - Year 11 equivalent) or to join the two-year IB Diploma Programme (IBDP) (UK Year 12 equivalent).
-We are now accepting applications for September 2020.
-This Scholarship is intended for students who show strong potential to be successful IB students at Dwight School London but who are unable to fund the tuition fees and/or other costs in full or part.
+Dwight's Spark of Genius means-tested scholarship is for new applicants to Dwight School seeking to join the IB Middle Years Programme (UK (Year 7 equivalent) or the IB Diploma Programme (UK Year 12 equivalent).
+This scholarship is intended for students who show strong potential to be successful IB students at Dwight School London but who are unable to fund the tuition fees and/or other costs in full or part.

 Scholarships are awarded for the duration of the programme (IB MYP or IBDP) and are maintained as long as the student shows good effort and intent and contributes positively to the school community.

-- New applicants should complete a Scholarship Application for Dwight School London using our online system.
-The application with all of the information requested and supporting documents must be submitted no later than Friday 8th November.
+New applicants should complete a Scholarship Application for Dwight School London using our online system.
+The application with all of the information requested and supporting documents must be submitted no later than Monday 9th November.
 At the time of application, the family should also pay the Application Fee.
 The Application Fee for scholarship applicants is a reduced fee of £100 which is payable by credit card online.
 (This fee offsets the cost of the independent financial assessors.)

-- Should the Financial Review process determine that the family income exceeds the financial criteria to qualify for a scholarship, the family will be notified.
-Successful candidates are notified by Friday, 13 December and asked to prepare a presentation (see below) for the interviews to be held on Saturday, 26th January.
+Should the Financial Review process determine that the family income exceeds the financial criteria to qualify for a scholarship, the family will be notified.
+Successful candidates are notified by Friday 18th December and asked to prepare a presentation (see below) for the interviews to be held on Saturday 30th January 2021.
 Families are asked to keep that day free for attendance.
-If there are any scheduling conflicts anticipated, this should be reported to the Director of Admissions by Friday, 13 December.
+If there are any scheduling conflicts anticipated, this should be reported to the Director of Admissions by Friday, 18th December.